Jmion/SVProject/partie5/REPONSE.md

 In the method draw of the Environment we need to call the draw of Animals.

 ## Q.2.9
 This is done to break encapsulation to be able to test the animal class by setting the rotation.
-We need this for the test
+We need this for the test.

 ## Q.2.10
-A list of Vect2.
-This wo...
+A list of targets.
+We are using a list because it allows use to return as many elements as we want.
+At this point in time since we are only intrested in targets a list of Vec2d should be enough even though we can forsee that in the future we might need to change this to pointers towards targets.

+## Q.2.11
+We simply need to update the animals from the update methode of environment.
+This is how most games and simutations are build where the environment is in charge of updating when it wants all of the objects that are evolving within it.

 # Q.3